wagtail/wagtail/docs/reference/pages/model_reference.rst

     .. attribute:: parent_page_types

-        A whitelist of page models which are allowed as parent page types.
+        A list of page models which are allowed as parent page types.
 For example, a ``BlogPage`` may only allow itself to be created below the ``BlogIndex`` page:

         .. code-block:: python